Aaliyah Farmer

-Aaliyah Shiria Farmer (born 27 October 2003) is a professional footballer who plays as a defender or midfielder for Liga MX Femenil club Tigres UANL.
+Aaliyah Shiria Farmer (born 27 October 2003) is a professional footballer who plays as a defender or midfielder for Chicago Stars FC of the National Women's Soccer League (NWSL).
 Born in the United States, she plays for the Mexico national team.
-She played college soccer for the USC Trojans.
+She played college soccer for the USC Trojans and began her professional career with Tigres UANL in 2025.

 Early life

 Farmer grew up in Tustin, California, with three sisters.
 She is of Mexican descent on her mother's side and African American on her father's side.
-She attended Villa Park High School in Villa Park, California, where she starred on the soccer team and played volleyball for one season.
-She played club soccer for Slammers FC, earning ECNL All-American and conference player of the year honors at the under-16 level in 2019.
+She attended Villa Park High School in Villa Park, California, where she starred on the soccer team, being named the Orange County Register Player of the Year in 2021, and played volleyball for one season.
+She played club soccer for Slammers FC, earning ECNL All-American and Conference Player of the Year honors at the U16 level in 2019.
 She was ranked by TopDrawerSoccer as the 17th-best player of the 2021 class, part of USC's fourth-ranked recruiting class.

 College career

 Farmer played four seasons for the USC Trojans, making 80 appearances (63 starts) and recording 9 goals and 9 assists.
-She helped lead the Trojans to the Big Ten Conference regular-season title (in their first season in the conference) as a senior in 2024.
-She played every minute in the postseason as USC made the Big Ten tournament semifinals and the NCAA tournament quarterfinals.
+In her senior year in 2024, she helped lead the Trojans to the Big Ten Conference regular-season title in their first season in the conference.
+USC earned a program first one seed in the NCAA tournament, reaching the quarterfinals.

 Club career

+Tigres UANL

-On January 14, 2025, Mexican club Tigres UANL announced that they had signed Farmer to her first professional contract.
+On 14 January 2025, Liga MX Femenil club Tigres UANL announced that they had signed Farmer to her first professional contract.
 She made her professional debut two days later as a substitute in a 2–1 loss to Atlas.
-On May 21, she scored her first professional goal in the CONCACAF W Champions Cup semifinals against the Portland Thorns, opening a 2–0 victory at the Estadio Universitario.
+On 21 May, she scored her first professional goal in the CONCACAF W Champions Cup semifinals against the Portland Thorns, opening a 2–0 victory at the Estadio Universitario.
 She started in the final three days later as Tigres lost 1–0 to Gotham FC.

-On September 12, 2025, Farmer scored her first goal in Liga MX Femenil in a 5–1 win over Pumas.
+On 12 September, she scored her first league goal in a 5–1 win over Pumas.
+She was a starter as Tigres won their record seventh league title in the 2025 Apertura, defeating Club América in the final 4–3 on aggregate.
+She left the club after a year, with head coach Pedro Losa commenting that she had requested a transfer due to harassment in Mexico.

+Chicago Stars

+On 3 February 2026, Farmer transferred to the NWSL's Chicago Stars FC, signing a three-year contract.
+She made her NWSL debut as a late substitute for Maitane López in a 4–0 loss to Angel City FC in the season opener on 15 March.
+On 25 April, she recorded her first start for the Stars, helping Chicago earn a home victory over NWSL expansion team Boston Legacy FC.